gvwilson/thirdbit/src/fiction/cloudherd/index.md

 The branch bent and bobbed under the bird's weight, just enough for the satchel's strap to slide free.
 The branch sprung back up,
-tossing the startled scaw into the air as the satchel dropped into the pond below with a small splash.
+tossing the startled bird into the air.*

+*The satchel dropped into the pond below with a small splash.
 The current pulled at it,
 turning it around in a lazy circle.
-As it slipped over the lip of the pond its strap caught once again on a stick.
+Its strap caught on a stick.
 The satchel's weight dragged the stick forward until it stuck against the pond's edge.
-Safely wrapped in three layers of waxed paper, the tralpa's letters slipped out just moments before the satchel filled with water and sank to the bottom of the pond.*
+Safely wrapped in three layers of waxed paper, the tralpa's letters slipped out just moments before the satchel filled with water and sank out of sight.*

 Indy took one look at her bedraggled daughter and ordered Noxy to go straight to the bath house.
 Noxy had never been so happy to see hot water in her life.
-The women's half of the bath house was empty, so she stripped down to her underclothes and started to work the polished handle of the pump in the center of the room.
+The women's side was empty,
+so she stripped down to her underclothes and started to work the polished handle of the pump in the center of the room.
 Water gurgled through cured bamboo pipes, then splashed into the stone trough that waited beneath the pump's spout.
-Within moments it began to steam as the spell on the trough heated it up.
+Within moments it began to steam as the age-old spell on the trough heated it up.

 One bucket, two buckets, three…
 By the time Noxy had filled her favorite tub,